MingliZhang/final_426/README.md

 ## Welcome to our Miao Miao web app.

-List of funcitons that our web app has:
+List of functions that our web app has:

 ### Group Chat Function

  This group chat function allows the user to chat with all other loged in users without the fear that your chat history will be secretly shared.
-The chat happens in real time without any time delay (unless your wifi is poor), and is not going to be stored in any shape of form.
+The chat happens in real time without any time delay (unless your Wi-Fi is poor) and is not going to be stored in any shape of form.
 Once you exit the window, all history will be cleared!
 Who needs Snapchat to delete your history 24 hours latter?

 ### post functions